Arenado, Senzatela lead Rockies to rout of D-backs

 ROOFTOP WEATHER

 Tuesday tied for the third latest calendar date in Chase Field history that the stadium’s retractable roof was opened for a game.
 The record is June 27, 1998.
+Temperature at first pitch was 103 degrees.

 TRAINER’S ROOM